pjekel/cbtree/documentation/StoreModelAPI.md

 > context of the scope object.
 In the body of the callback function, the value
 > of the "this" keyword will be the scope object.
 If no scope is provided,
 > onComplete will be called in the context of the model.

+*storeOnly:* Boolean (optional)
+> Indicates if the fetch operation should be limited to the in-memory store
+> only.
+Some stores may fetch data from a back-end server when performing a
+> deep search.
+When querying store item attributes, some attributes may ***ONLY***
+> be available in the in-memory store as is the case with a File Store.
+> As an example, the *checked* state of a store item is an attribute in the
+> in-memory File Store, custom created by the store model but not available on,
+> or maintained by, the back-end server.

+> Limiting the fetch operation to the store will prevent it from requesting,
+> potentially large, datasets from the server that don't have the required
+> attribute(s) to begin with.
+However, limiting a fetch to the
+> in-memory store may not return all possible matches if the store isn't fully
+> loaded.
+For example, if lazy loading is used and not all tree branches have
+> been fully expanded the result of a fetch may be unpredictable.

+> The default value of *storeOnly* is *true*.

 ******************************************
 #### get( attribute ) ####